 How to Approach Your Dad About His Infidelity

-- 1Gather your facts and evidence.Go over all the information and physical evidence you collected to make sure you have strong materials to pin him down.
-Photos, receipts, or a consistent unknown number on his phone bill can help you win the case.Advertisement
+- 1Go over all the information and physical evidence you collected to make sure you have strong materials to pin him down.
+Photos, receipts, or a consistent unknown number on his phone bill can help you win the case.Gather your facts and evidence.Advertisement

-- 7Decide your next action.The hardest part comes after the confrontation.
+- 7The hardest part comes after the confrontation.
 What will you do to rebuild your trust in your father?
 Are you spilling the beans to your mom?
 How can you help your dad recover his shattered image to you?
-Depending on how the confrontation ends, and the commitment your dad gives to end his affairs, you can plan your next move from there.Advertisement
+Depending on how the confrontation ends, and the commitment your dad gives to end his affairs, you can plan your next move from there.Decide your next action.Advertisement

 Regardless of how devastating it is to find out your dad is cheating on your mom, you still want their marriage to remain intact.
 It is for this reason that you're assuming the discomfiting task to confront your dad not only to tell him you know about his perfidy, but you're worried how it may affect the relationship in the family.
 Keep in mind that in confronting your dad, it is his behavior and not his person you are fighting against.
 No matter hurtful and confusing it is, you must be ready to understand and forgive.
 When it comes to family, what you personally feel has to be set aside for the sake of people who matter in your life.